PacktPublishing/Causal-Inference-and-Discovery-in-Python/README.md

 3. To install the environment for notebook `Chapter_11.2.ipynb` run: `conda create -f causal-pymc.yml`

+**NOTE:** We added an experimental environment for Apple M1 as suggested by @ferrari-leo [here](https://github.com/PacktPublishing/Causal-Inference-and-Discovery-in-Python/issues/8).
+This environment hasn't been thoroughly tested so please use it at your own risk.

 ## Selecting the kernel
 After a successful installation of the environment, open your notebook and select the kernel `causal_book_py39_cuda117`